top of page

 I'm Erica Case.

-Bessie toured in the 60s with country music duo Carl & Pearl Butler and was a musical guest on the Ernest Tubb Record shop radio show countless times as you'll read more about her below.
-My grandfather was Floyd Lanning.
-Guitarist to Marty Robbins on his debut singles.
+Bessie toured in the 1960s with country music duo Carl & Pearl Butler and was a musical guest on Ernest Tubb's Midnite Jamboree countless times as you'll read more about her below.
+My grandfather was Floyd Lanning, guitarist to Marty Robbins on his debut singles.
 His bio is on the next page.
-My mother is current artist Tara Lanning and you can find her links on the contact page.
+My mother is Tara Lanning who is a singer as well and you can find her links on the contact page.

-With all that musical background I have chosen to follow in suit somewhere between Joan Jett and Johnny Cash with a little bit of Tammy Wynette and Eddy Arnold for good measure.
+With all that colorful musical background I have chosen to follow in suit somewhere between Joan Jett and Hank Williams with a little bit of Tammy Wynette and Kitty Wells in between.

 Aside from some good friends that are talented musicians, I have never had a steady band.

-I believe if you want something done, you just do it for yourself, and that's what I'm doing.
+I believe if you want something done, you just do it for yourself, and that's what I've been doing for past 15 years now.

 Bessie Lanning